rM-self-serve/webinterface-onboot/README.md

 ![demo](https://github.com/rM-self-serve/webinterface-onboot/assets/122753594/1decf76a-a03a-4ba9-b5ac-352d04d3d345)

 ### Tailscale
-To serve the webinterface over tailscale after webinterface-oboot is working, use: [tailscale-rm-webint](https://github.com/rM-self-serve/tailscale-rm-webint)
+To serve the webinterface over tailscale after webinterface-oboot is working, use 'webinterface-localhost' from Toltec.

 ## How Does It Work?